An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: The stochastic algorithm

-Experimental results demonstrate that the use of rounding via the ceiling function significantly accelerates the algorithm, enhancing both computational efficiency and solution quality.
-To improve the efficiency further, we employ a degree-weighted sampling method based on hypergraph to train the net in batches.
+To improve the efficiency further, we employ a degree-weighted sampling method based on a hypergraph to train the net in batches.
 In this method, each net is represented as a vertex in the hypergraph, and an edge is established between two vertices if the corresponding nets share a common block.

-Using this topological structure, the ``degree'' of each net vertex is defined as the number of connections it has with other vertices, reflecting its connectivity density ~\cite{zhou2007bipartite}.
+Using this topological structure, the ``degree'' of each net vertex is defined as the number of connections it has with other vertices, reflecting its connectivity density~\cite{zhou2007bipartite}.
 Higher-degree nets are more closely related to other nets, and their optimization is typically more challenging.
 To prioritize the optimization of critical nets, we adopt a sampling strategy that gives higher selection probability to nets with larger degrees.
 Specifically, for the net set $E = \{e_1, \ldots, e_m\}$, if the degree of the net $e_i$ is $d_i$, the sampled probability $p_i$ of net $e_i$ is calculated as follows:

 where $T$ is a constant parameter resembling temperature.
-With this weighted sampling strategy, we can not only improve the efficiency of training but also ensure that sufficient attention is paid to the optimization of key nets, thus accelerating the solving process of the overall placement problem while maintaining performance.
-The algorithm of degree weighted sampling is as follows (Algorithm\ref{algorithm batch}):
+This weighted sampling strategy not only improves computational efficiency but also ensures that sufficient attention is directed toward key nets.
+Consequently, it accelerates overall convergence while maintaining high solution quality.
+The algorithm of degree-weighted sampling is as follows (Algorithm \ref{algorithm batch}):